 A faculty member may take one semester leave at full pay or two semesters of leave at half-pay, with full fringe benefits.
 Recipients of a Faculty Professional Development Leave may receive additional compensation from other approved sources up to a total equal to their annual salary from the University if approved in advance by the Provost.
 They may also obtain additional funds from external sources to cover expenses for travel, research and secretarial assistance, and the purchase of relevant materials.
 Engagement in consulting activities shall be consonant with existing University policy.
 Specific arrangements must be approved by the Department Chair, the College Dean, and the Provost.
 The Chair of the Department Personnel Committee shall serve as substitute if the applicant is the Department Chair.

 Faculty Professional Development Leave is granted with the expectation that the increased competence of the recipient will also benefit the University.
-The faculty member must, therefore, upon completion of his or her leave, return to full-time service with the University for a period equal to the period of leave, or repay the University the full amount paid to the faculty member during the leave.
+The faculty member must, therefore, upon completion of their leave, return to full-time service with the University for a period equal to the period of leave, or repay the University the full amount paid to the faculty member during the leave.

-A written report describing accomplishments while on leave must be submitted by the faculty member to the Department Chair, Dean, Chair of the Faculty Professional Development Leave Committee, and the Provost with his or her Faculty Annual Report or within three months of return from leave.
+A written report describing accomplishments while on leave must be submitted by the faculty member to the Department Chair, Dean, Chair of the Faculty Professional Development Leave Committee, and the Provost with their Faculty Annual Report or within three months of return from leave.
 The Chair of the Department Personnel Committee shall serve as substitute if the applicant is the Department Chair.

 Time spent on Faculty Professional Development Leave will count towards qualification for promotions.